bmuschko/cka-crash-course/exercises/02-cluster-version-upgrade/solution/solution.md

 # Solution

-You can find a detailed description of the upgrade steps in the [offical Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).
+You can find a detailed description of the upgrade steps in the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).

 ## Upgrading the Control Plane Node